INS supports any TAPI compliant voice

 Please also see: Installing a Dialogic DIVA Systems.

-Please note for the following cards: Those cards are now not supported anymore as the necessary SR does not support TAPI.
+Please note for the following (older) Dialogic cards: Those cards are now not supported anymore as the necessary SR does not support TAPI.
 If you find a "old" card you may still use it on an Windows-XP systems.
 Please click here for the installation guide.

 |